 - 7 How to Get Rid of White Fruit Flies – Prevention

 - 8 How to Get Rid of White Fruit Flies – Takeaway

 How to Get Rid of White Fruit Flies – What are They?

 They can be as tiny as 1/12 of an inch and have an almost triangular shape.
 Found on the undersides of leaves, they are highly active during the day and quickly scatter when disrupted.

-There are many white fruit fly species.
-Most affect just a few host plants, while a few affect a wider range of plants.
+There are many white, fruit flies tend to fly species.
+Most adult fruit flies affect just a few host plants, while a few affect a wider range of plants.
 These include:

 - Giant whitefly

 How to Get Rid of White Fruit Flies – Where are They Found?